Kaggle/kagglehub/README.md

 After login, you can download your Kaggle API credentials at https://www.kaggle.com/settings by clicking on the "Create New Token" button under the "API" section.

-You have 3 different options to authenticate.
+You have four different options to authenticate.
+Note that if you use `kaggle-api` (the `kaggle` command-line tool) you have already done Option 3 and can skip this.

 #### Option 1: Calling kagglehub.login()